mendixlabs/smart-apps-computer-use/README.md

 ## Introduction
 This repository is meant to support the GenAI pattern of the computer use in a Mendix app.
-An example setup was described in this blog post (link TBA).
+An example setup was described in the blog post about Computer Use in a Mendix App (link TBA).
 The steps in this README describe how to recreate the setup.

 The setup displayed in the blogpost consists of the following parts: